robert-clayton/cryptwatcher/README.md

         - [ ] Show the predicted price of the selected crypto
         - [ ] Show the predicted price of the selected crypto in the graph
             - [ ] Include certainty range
-    - [ ] Pull data from database via WaveDB using API defined in the following step
+    - [ ] Pulls data from database via WaveDB using API defined in the following step
 2. [ ] Create an API for the webapp
     - [ ] Automated testing
     - [ ] Automated linting